MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

     m1.insert(Int_Pair(1, 4));
     m1.insert(Int_Pair(2, 1));

-    // Elements do not need to have unique keys in multimap,
+    // Elements don't need to have unique keys in multimap,
     // so duplicates are allowed and counted i = m1.count(1);
     cout << "The number of elements in m1 with a sort key of 1 is: "